 1. When is destroying evidence a crime?

-Penal Code 135 PC is the California statute that makes it a crime for a person to destroy or hide evidence.
+The destruction of evidence penal code section is 135 PC.
+This section makes it a crime for a person to destroy or hide evidence.

 A prosecutor must prove three things to convict a person of this offense.
-These are:
+These are that:

 - the defendant acted willfully and knowingly,